What Are Varicose Veins?

 Is Varicose Vein Treatment Safe?

 When performed by a board-certified vein doctor, varicose vein treatment is safe and easy for the majority of patients.
 The introduction of minimally invasive therapy at the turn of the 21st century vastly improved the safety profile of vein treatments.
 While vein treatment is safer than ever, it’s still essential to seek treatment from a trained vein doctor who customizes treatment for each patient.
-The award-winning doctors at New Jersey Vein Treatment Center tailor treatment specifically to you.
+The award-winning vein doctors at New Jersey Vein Center tailor the treatment specifically to you.